 Katie, middle school student with Attention Deficit Hyperactivity Disorder and Dyslexia

-Katie is a middle school student with attention deficit hyperactivity disorder with dyslexia, who has substantial difficulty reading.
-Although she struggles with reading, she enjoys the content of her literature class and with accommodations and assistive technology has become very enthusiastic about the class.
+Katie is a middle school student with attention deficit hyperactivity disorder with dyslexia.
+Although she has substantial difficulty reading, she particularly enjoys her literature class.

 Katie’s school recently started using online digital textbooks.
 Katie was initially worried about using this new format, but with the use of text-to-speech software that highlights the text on the screen as it reads it aloud, she has found that she can focus on the content more easily instead of struggling over every word.
 The text-to-speech software is also helpful with other online text, however, Katie’s experience with websites varies greatly from one site to another.
-Some sites use graphics and illustrations in a way that helps her to focus on the sections and content that she would like to read, while other sites use animated graphics and motion that is very distracting.
+Some sites use graphics and illustrations in a way that helps her to focus on the sections and content that she would like to read, while other sites have a lot of advertisements and moving content that is very distracting.
 She also experiences problems with online content when the navigation is not clearly evident.
 She finds websites and apps that provide multiple means of navigation such as a navigation bar, search box, bread-crumb trails, and a sitemap to be much easier to use.

 Katie’s school is also using a new online library catalog with improved accessibility.
 Before the new catalog was implemented Katie had to physically visit the library to receive assistance in searching and locating material.
 Now she can search the catalog on her own using her mobile phone, tablet, or laptop.
-Katie still struggles with spelling but has found that search engines and content providers that suggest alternative spellings and provide error corrections are very helpful and greatly improve her experience.
+Katie still struggles with spelling but has found that search functionality that suggest alternative spellings and provide error corrections are very helpful and greatly improve her experience.

 For more information on implementing techniques that remove barriers for Katie, see the following resources: